Your Guide to Glass in Windows and Doors

 Choosing a Noise Reducing Glass

 Preventing unwanted noise is often a desirable attribute of new windows.
-Choosing the correct glass in application is an important factor.
+Choosing the correct glass in the application is an important factor.
 ComfortHush™ from Viridian is a 6.5mm acoustic laminated glass designed to reduce sound transmission and incorporates a Low E (Low Emissivity) coating to provide improved energy efficiency performance.

 There are 2 main ways that ComfortHush™ combined with BetaView windows and doors supports a reduction in sound: